SoftwareEngineeringToolDemos/ICSE-2014-TEAMSCALE/build-vm/README.md

     ```
     $ sudo ./teamscale.sh
     ```
-3. On Firefox, refresh the tab :- `http://localhost:8080` (can take a few minutes to load).
+3. On Firefox, refresh the tab :- `http://localhost:8080` (refresh a few times, can take a few minutes to load).
 4. Refer to the Readme.txt file on VM's Desktop for steps to run the tool.

 #### Note :